Dredmund the Druid: Fictional character biography

 Dredmund Cromwell is born in Caribou, Maine.
 As the Druid, he becomes a professional criminal and the leader of a druidic cult.
 Dredmund attempts to assassinate of Nick Fury, and battles Fury and S.H.I.E.L.D.

 Dredmund later abducts Captain America and pits him against a maze of death-traps.
 He creates the Alchemoid and sets him against Captain America, and then battled Captain America with his followers.
 Dredmund searches for an ancient book of alchemical secrets at Greymoor Castle.
-He battles Captain America and Cedric Rawlings before falling into a Z-Ray pit.
+He battles Captain America and Cedric Rawlings, during which he falls into a Z-Ray pit.

 In the "Man and Wolf" storyline, Dredmund allies with Doctor Nightshade in a scheme involving transforming ordinary people into pseudo-werewolves.
 The two battle Captain America, Doctor Druid, Wolverine, Wolfsbane, Werewolf by Night, and Cable.
 Dredmund uses the Godstone that gave John Jameson his powers to temporarily become the Starwolf.
 However, Cable destroys the Godstone, returning Dredmund to normal.